Guide To Frozen & Burst Pipes

 Chicagoland Is a Climate Zone 5b where minimum temperatures range from -10 to -15° F. You need to be concerned about pipe freezes.

 Man, has it been cold outside recently?
 With temperatures dropping well below zero recently, residents in the Chicagoland area are facing significant threats to home safety with frozen and burst pipes.
 When temperatures fall below zero degrees, pipes are incredibly vulnerable and cause incredible home damage.
-Since they can quickly turn into a very expensive problem for homeowners, the professionals at ServiceMaster Restoration by Simons have created this guide to give you a crash course in Pipe Freezing 101.
+Since they can quickly turn into a very expensive problem for homeowners, the professionals at ServiceMaster Restoration By Simons have created this guide to give you a crash course in Pipe Freezing 101.
 Read on to learn how to prevent pipes from freezing, how to thaw pipes if they do freeze, and what to do if frozen pipes end up bursting and causing vast water damage to your home.
 But if you already have a frozen & burst pipe, stop reading and call us for Frozen & Burst Pipe Damage Restoration

 How to Prevent Pipes from Freezing

-While you might think that Chicagoland homes would be built to withstand the cold, many do a poor job surviving the winter without significant damage.
+While you might think that Chicagoland homes would be built to withstand the cold, many do a poor job of surviving the winter without significant damage.
 Within homes, there are areas where pipes are more likely to incur damage due to freezing temperatures.
 Some of these places include:

-• Outdoor areas (hose bibs, water lines to irrigation systems, wells or pools)
+- Outdoor areas (hose bibs, water lines to irrigation systems, wells, or pools)

-• Unheated areas (garage, attic, crawl space or basement)
+- Unheated areas (garage, attic, crawl space, or basement)

-• Cabinets, where pipes cannot get enough heat when cabinet doors are closed (under the kitchen or bathroom sink)
+- Cabinets, where pipes cannot get enough heat when cabinet doors are closed (under the kitchen or bathroom sink)

-• Uninsulated exterior walls
+- Uninsulated exterior walls

 Once you’ve determined what pipes may be susceptible to freezing, you will want to take action to protect those pipes when temperatures plummet:

-• Open cabinets.
+- Open cabinets.
 This allows the warm air to circulate around pipes.

-• If there are pipes in the attic, open the door to allow warm air to move upwards
+- If there are pipes in the attic, open the door to allow warm air to move upwards

-• Let water trickle from faucets.
+- Let water trickle from faucets.
 The constantly flowing water will prevent pipes from freezing.
 The small amount of water you waste is much less than the cost of a plumbing repair or the amount of water that will escape if a pipe bursts.

 These tips may get you through a handful of cold nights, but in general, we recommend preemptively insulating pipes during your home winterizing process.